-One of CORE’s signature offer is intercultural training for businesses.
-Our intercultural training programs are designed to go hand-in-hand with corporate language training programs, but we’ve found that our clients are sometimes unfamiliar with intercultural training and the value it offers to businesses operating in the international arena.
+One of CORE’s signature offers is intercultural training for businesses.
+Our intercultural training programs are designed to go hand-in-hand with corporate language training programs, but we have found that our clients are sometimes unfamiliar with intercultural training and the value it offers to businesses operating in the international arena.

 Simply put, intercultural training — which can also be called cross-cultural or multicultural training — educates employees on the cultural differences between countries or world regions, with the goal of preparing them for smooth, successful communication in international business settings.
 Intercultural training programs cover areas such as business etiquette in the target culture; how to greet and introduce oneself to peers; norms for speaking and negotiating in meetings; and major cultural faux pas that could damage a business relationship.